If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Ford offers a diverse lineup of models, and the cost to insure them varies based on several factors.
 Choosing an entry-level vehicle with a low MSRP, smaller engine and various safety features can help keep your insurance premiums affordable.
 On the other hand, choosing luxury or sporty models will typically increase the cost of coverage.

-No matter which Ford model you choose, you can save money on your insurance by regularly comparing your coverage options, inquiring about available discounts and opting for the highest deductible.
+You can reduce your insurance costs by regularly comparing coverage options, inquiring about available discounts and choosing the highest deductible.

 Frequently asked questions